Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Background

-Deep Q-Networks \cite{mnih2015human} consider a common practice where a function approximator is used for estimating $Q$ values by parameterizing the $Q$ function $Q^{\theta}(s,a)$ with parameters $\theta$ using a deep (convolutional) neural network.
-DQN uses experience replay \cite{lin1993reinforcement} where each transition $(s_t, a_t, r_t, s_{t+1})$ is stored in a fix-sized experience buffer $D_t = \{(s_1, a_1, r_1, s_2),...,(s_t, a_t, r_t, s_{t+1})\}$ from which all training batches for the network are uniformly sampled to balance the network's tendency to bias towards more recent samples.
+from which all training batches for the network are uniformly sampled to balance the network's tendency to bias towards more recent samples.
 The update of the network follows the following loss function:

-where $\theta_i^-$ is the parameters for target network, a target network is an identical network whose parameters are not updated but copied from the main network every $C$ steps as to maintain value stability.
+where $\theta_i^-$ is the parameters for target network, an identical network whose parameters are not updated, but copied from the main network every $C$ steps as to maintain value stability.